-The two Core Course essays, 5000 words maximum, will be written during the Michaelmas and Hilary vacations of your first year, i.e. just after the terms in which you have attended the Core Course classes.
+The two Core Course essays, 5000 words maximum, will be written during the Michaelmas and Hilary vacations, i.e. just after the terms in which you have attended the Core Course classes.
 At the end of Michaelmas and Hilary terms, you will be issued with a list of questions, from which you choose one.
 At 2.30 pm on Friday of 8th week in the Michaelmas and Hilary terms, there will be an advice session for students on writing the Core course essay.

 The questions set will reflect the topics covered during the Core Course lectures.
 You should use the relevant Core Course Readings as the basis for your two essays, although you are encouraged to follow up additional references that may seem to you particularly pertinent to your topic.
 You should follow the 'General Guidance on Essay Writing' above if you are in any doubt as to how to proceed.
-The marking guide for the Core Course essays can be found at Annexe C1 as part of Exam Conventions.
+The marking guide for the Core Course essays can be found at Annex C1 as part of the Exam Conventions.

-The Thesis (30,000 words maximum1)
+The Thesis (12,000 words maximum)

+You will produce the final write-up of your thesis over the summer months after the end of formal teaching of the course.
+However, you will do much most of the planning and preparation during the year itself.
 You will probably arrive in Oxford with some idea as to the topic you want to pursue.
 You will discuss your choice with your general supervisor, who will guide you towards a specialist supervisor if need be.
+The title of the thesis must be approved by the Course Director(s) by 12 noon on Friday of Week 3 of Hilary Term.
 Topics may fall within any area related to Modern South Asia for which supervision can be provided.